sjbylo/example-bash-operator/README.md

 oc get myapp myapp1 -o yaml | grep replica
 ```

-Now, decide to run the Operator on a Linux machine or in Kuebernetes pod.
+Now, decide to run the Operator on a Linux machine or in Kubernetes pod.

 ## Run the Operator in a pod